awsdocs/amazon-eks-user-guide/doc_source/cni-env-vars.md

 **`AWS_VPC_K8S_CNI_CUSTOM_NETWORK_CFG`**
 **Type** – Boolean
 **Default** – `false`
 Specifies that your pods may use subnets and security groups, within the same VPC as your control plane resources, that are independent of your cluster's `resourcesVpcConfig`\.
 By default, pods share the same subnet and security groups as the node's primary interface\.
-Setting this variable to `true` causes `ipamD` to use the security groups and subnets in a node's `ENIConfig` for elastic network interface allocation\.
+Setting this variable to `true` causes `ipamD` to use the security groups and subnets in a node's `ENIConfig` for network interface allocation\.
 You must create an `ENIConfig` custom resource definition for each subnet that your pods will reside in, and then annotate each node to use a specific `ENIConfig` \(multiple nodes can be annotated with the same `ENIConfig`\)\.
 Nodes can only be annotated with a single `ENIConfig` at a time, and the subnet in the `ENIConfig` must belong to the same Availability Zone that the node resides in\.
 For more information, see [CNI custom networking](cni-custom-network.md)\.

 **`ENI_CONFIG_ANNOTATION_DEF`**
 **Type** – String